Jan

 Fleer didn’t make it to its next anniversary, collapsing into bankruptcy in 2005.
 However, Upper Deck released a Fleer card for its own 30th anniversary in 2019.
 The company purchased Fleer’s intellectual property in the post-filing liquidation, giving it the rights to the 1987 Fleer design.
 Of course, intellectual property can be a strange thing.
 Upper Deck subsequently lost its license to produce Major League Baseball cards and hasn’t produced baseball cards in over a decade.
 Since then they have focused on hockey and non-sport cards, particularly the comic book offerings that Fleer and Marvel had cultivated since the early 1990s.

 Following the 2018 release of Deadpool 2, Upper Deck produced a set of trading cards celebrating the comic book character.
 Randomly appearing in packs were “Sportball!” inserts that parodied iconic baseball cards produced by Upper Deck and Fleer.
-The 1987 Barry Bonds card appears from and center in the set in the form of a mustachioed Deadpool posing in a pillbox hat against the familiar blue and white borders.
+The 1987 Barry Bonds card appears front and center in the set in the form of a mustachioed Deadpool posing in a pillbox hat against the familiar blue and white borders.

 Trade Night Possibilities